rancilio-pid/clevercoffee-manual/en/intro/einleitung.md

 * OTA (over the air) software updates
 * PID software is open source: always free and customizable to your own needs
 * compact build, fits into most small espresso machines
-* the machine's stock cabling of the machine is not modified.
+* the machine's stock cabling is not modified.
 The machine can always be restored to its original configuration
 * Active community with fast support, always welcoming feedback and feature suggestions

-## List of modified machines
+## List of modified espresso machines

-Our system was originally developed for use in the Rancilio Silvia but can be used in other machines as well.
-So far, users have successfully modified the following machines:
+Our system was originally developed for the Rancilio Silvia, but works just as well in other machines.
+We know of successful upgrades to the following machines:

  * Rancilio Silvia V1 – V4